Infinitas-Plugins/InfinitasDocs/Doc/en/developer-documenting-code.md

 - Developer: These are docs aimed at developers looking to build custom plugins and extend Infinitas
 - Designer: These docs are aimed at designers trying to customise the look and feel of an Infinitas powered website
-- Users: These docs are aimed at administrators that run an Infinitas powered website on a day to day basis
+- User: These docs are aimed at administrators that run an Infinitas powered website on a day to day basis

 Pages will automatically have links to various things such as a switch for the documentation type Eg: `[/infinitas\_docs/switch/developer](/infinitas\_docs/switch/developer)` and links for navigating the various plugins.
 Errors are also handled for missing pages such as `[Missing Plugin](/infinitas\_docs/MissingPlugin)` or `[Missing Page](/infinitas\_docs/InfinitasDocs/missing_page)`